 I looovvveee Hallowe’en.
 I think it’s because it’s one of the few holidays where I get to dress up and don’t have to buy presents!
 I’ve done quite a bit of research on paper decorations for Hallowe’en and my house is decorated top to bottom with them.
 Here are some of my favourites.

-Nothing mentioned in this post has been sponsored.
+Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
-If you like your bloggers to remain independent then please share this post or support me with a small monthly donation via Patreon or with a one-time donation via Paypal.
+If you like your sources to remain independent then please;

-The pumpkins in the photo above are actually made from seed paper from Botanical Papers and so, if planted, will give rise to plants, lovely!
+The paper pumpkins in the photo above are actually made from seed paper from Botanical Papers and so, if planted, will give rise to plants, lovely!
 The original tutorial can be found on craftinessisnotoptional.com

-I can think of no spookier welcome for your visitors than a menagerie of monsters.
+I can think of no spookier welcome for your visitors than a menagerie of window monsters.
 You can make your monsters from black cardboard or black paper, like I did, and you’ll find instructions on how to make them on wired.com

-Or how about a ghoulish entrance!
+Or how about a ghoulish monster doorway!

 Instructions on how to make these hanging bats is on marthastewart.com

 I’ve lots more Sustainable Hallowe’en ideas on the website, just click the link.